 Do you want to know exactly how much you have available to spend from your bank account?
 Would you like to catch errors (including bank errors and mistakes you’ve made) before they cause major problems?
-Balancing your bank account helps you keep track of everything in your account, and it’s a relatively easy task to complete.
+Balancing your bank account helps you keep track of everything in your account, and it’s a relatively easy task.

-- Excel spreadsheets: For Microsoft Office users, there’s a simple Excel spreadsheet template and more robust versions that track your spending categories for you.
+- Excel spreadsheets: For Microsoft Office users, there’s a simple Excel spreadsheet template as well as more robust versions that track your spending categories for you.

-- Google Sheets: To track everything in your Google account, use this classic checkbook version or just go with the simplest possible design.
+- Google Sheets: To track everything in your Google account, use the classic checkbook version or go with the simplest possible design.

-- Open Office: Open source fans also have an excellent template available.
+- Open Office: Open source fans also have a template available.

 No matter which format you use, you should be able to accomplish two critical tasks: